ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 Now, you can configure game protection rules for such IP address.

 > [!primary]
-> It is important to note that GAME DDoS protection will not take any action unless game rules are configured.
+> It is important to note that GAME DDoS Protection will not take any action unless game rules are configured.
 >

 So, to enable GAME DDoS Protection, simply define game applications and network port range (or single port) on which such applications work: